 In a press statement earlier, Michael Turner, the director of Actis, said phase one of the project was “almost fully leased” and the company was expecting more than half of their retail tenants to open their stores on May 28.

 “We are very excited to open our doors and invite everyone inside to start shopping, and to begin growing our Garden City community,” he said.

 The mall joins a host of upcoming shopping complexes along Thika Road such as Kenyatta University’s UniCity, Juja City Mall and Ananas Mall, which begun sprouting shortly after the expansion of the highway.

-The Garden City project was last year granted the Vision 2030 Private Sector partnership project status.
+The Garden City development was in 2013 granted the Vision 2030 Private Sector partnership project status.